How to build positive workplace relationships

 You might be craving social interaction because your social circle is small right now.
 Or perhaps you know lots of people but aren’t getting the sort of social interaction you need so need to meet more, or different kinds of, people.
 Whatever the reason, it can feel daunting to ‘put yourself out there’.
 However, taking this first step could very well lead to finding a great friend or companion.
 You could:

-Take a look at our suggestions on alternative ways to connect
+Download your poster on alternative ways to connect

 Friendships take time and effort, but it’s worth it.
 Like other relationships in our lives, we need to be proactive with our friendships and make an effort.
 Here are some tips to help cultivate your connections: